wurmlab/genomicscourse/2017/practicals/population_genetics/map_call.md

 There are several types of variants.
 Commonly, people look at single nucleotide polymorphisms (SNPs, sometimes also known as single nucleotide variants, SNVs).
 Other classes include small insertions and deletions (known collectively as indels), as well as larger structural variants, such as large insertions, deletions, inversions and translocations.

 There are several approaches to variant calling from short pair-end reads.
 We are going to use one of them.
-First, we will map the reads from each individual to a reference assembly similar to the one created in the [previous practical](../reference_genome/assembly).
+First, we will map the reads from each individual to a reference assembly similar to the one created in the [previous practical](../reference_genome/assembly.md).
 Then we will find the positions where at least some of the individuals differ from the reference (and each other).

 ## Pipeline

 We will analyse subsets of whole-genome sequences of several fire ant individuals.
 The fire ant, *Solenopsis invicta*, is notable for being dimorphic in terms of colony organisation, with some colonies having one queen and other colonies having multiple queens.
 Interestingly, this trait is genetically determined.
 In this practical, we will try to find the genetic difference between ants from single queen and multiple queen colonies.

 We will use a subset of the reads from whole-genome sequencing of 14 male fire ants.
 Samples 1B to 7B are from single-queen colonies, samples 1b to 7b are from multiple-queen colonies.
-Ants are haplodiploid, which means that they have haploid males, so all our samples are haploid.
+Ants are haplodiploid, which means that females are haploid and males, haploid.
+Here we will use onlymales, so all our samples are haploid, which makes variant calling easier.

 The aim of this practical is to genotype these 14 individuals.
 The steps in the practical are:
 1. Align the reads of each individual to a reference genome assembly using the aligner `bowtie2`.